How can I make a booking?

 What is the Damage Waiver?

-The Damage Waiver Scheme fee of £50 covers you in the event of damage, loss or accident to your narrowboat or its inventory during your holiday.
+The Damage Waiver Scheme fee is included in the price and covers you in the event of damage, loss or accident to your narrowboat or its inventory during your holiday.
 It is non-refundable and avoids the requirement for a damage deposit payment of £500 to cover the insurance excess pending any claims.

 1. Speeding (reported or witnessed.
 The limit is 4mph).